RightsandWrongsgit/ARMTEC/theme/bootstrap.md

 If you want to load the bootstrap library locally you use this module; otherwise you set up the CDN approach in the first two. composer require 'drupal/bootstrap_library:^1.14'

-The Block Styles Module adds a styles selector at the end of the block configuration form.
-Included styles support Bootstrap Styles on submodule for (modal, Dropdown, card, and collapse).
-The assumption is that a dependency on the Styles API will install it at the same time. composer require 'drupal/block_styles:^2.0'

-First try the above with Layout Builder native.
-Then consider adding this views bootstrap module to get some potential additional functionality around accordion, carousel, etc. composer require 'drupal/views_bootstrap:^4.3'

 (Theme: Bootstrap Barrio)
 N1ED Module: